Explore the tremendous scope and diversity of the Jewish experience.

 The Annual Frances Haidt Lecture Series

-The Department of Judaic Studies, in cooperation with the Ethyle R. Wolfe Institute for the Humanities and the departments of History, Political Science, and Sociology,
+The Department of Judaic Studies, in cooperation with the Ethyle R. Wolfe Institute for the Humanities and the departments of Art, Film, History, and Television and Radio, and the Conservatory of Music, presents

 Woody Tanger Auditorium, Brooklyn College Library